praharshapm/vsdmixedsignalflow/README.md

 # Multi-height RTL2GDS flow for Mixed Signal SoC
-This project describes how the PNR of an analog IP, 2:1 analog multiplexer is carried out by opensource EDA tools.
+This project describes how the PNR of an analog IP, 2:1 analog multiplexer is carried out by opensource EDA tools, Openlane.
 It also discusses the steps to modify the current IP layouts inorder to ensure its acceptance by the EDA tools.

 # Table of Contents